 - Low-physical movement work environment

-- Must obtain insurance license
+- Must obtain an insurance license